Manosphere: Jargon

 The manosphere has its own distinct jargon.
-The idea of misandry (hatred of or prejudice against men) is commonly invoked, both as an equivalent to misogyny and a way to deny the existence of institutionalized sexism.
-A central tenet is the concept of the red pill, a metaphor borrowed from the film The Matrix.
-It concerns awakening men to the supposed reality that society is dominated by feminism and biased against men.
+A central tenet of the manosphere is the concept of the red pill, a metaphor borrowed from the film The Matrix.
+It concerns awakening men to the supposed reality that men are the oppressed gender in a society dominated by feminism.
 Manospherians believe that feminists and political correctness obscure this reality, and that men are victims who must fight to protect themselves.
-Accepting the manosphere's ideology is equated with "taking the red pill", and those who do not are seen as "blue pilled" or as having "taken the blue pill".
-Such terminology originated on the antifeminist subreddit /r/TheRedPill and was later taken up by men's rights and MGTOW sites.
-Donna Zuckerberg writes, "The Red Pill represents a new phase in online misogyny.
+Accepting the manosphere's ideology is equated with "taking the red pill" (sometimes abbreviated TRP), and those who do not are seen as "blue pilled" or as having "taken the blue pill".
+Such terminology originated on the antifeminist subreddit /r/TheRedPill and was later taken up by other groups within the manosphere, including pickup artists and men's rights activists.
+Author Donna Zuckerberg writes, "The Red Pill represents a new phase in online misogyny.
 Its members not only mock and belittle women; they also believe that in our society, men are oppressed by women."

 Men are commonly divided into "alpha" and "beta" males within an evolutionary-psychology framework, where "alphas" are seen as sexually dominant and attractive to women, who are hardwired to want sex with alphas but will pair with "beta" males for financial benefits.
 Among MRAs and PUAs this argument is known as "alpha fux beta bux".
+On the Red Pill subreddit, "swallowing the red pill" means understanding that women's innate biological nature is "manipulative, attention-seeking, inconsistent, emotional, and hypergamous [i.e. seeking a high-status partner]"; participants seek to use this knowledge to manipulate and dominate women in the hope of obtaining sex with few emotional demands.

+The idea of misandry (hatred of or prejudice against men) is commonly invoked, both as an equivalent to misogyny and a way to deny the existence of institutionalized sexism.
+However, there is little evidence to show that misandry is an issue affecting men's lives.
+For instance, both male and female homicide victims are more likely to have been killed by a man, rather than by a woman.
+Although feminism is described within the manosphere as a misandrist movement, there are no significant feminist groups dedicated to espousing hatred of men or encouraging female violence against men.

 Associated movements

 The manosphere overlaps with white-supremacist and far-right ideologies, including the neoreactionary, white-nationalist alt-right movement.
-Zuckerberg writes that many alt-right members are either pick-up artists or MGTOW, and "the policing of white female sexuality is a major concern" of the alt-right.
+Many alt-right members are either pick-up artists or MGTOW, and "the policing of white female sexuality is a major concern" of the alt-right, according to Zuckerberg.
 The severity of the antifeminism espoused within these communities varies, with some espousing fairly mild sexism and others glorifying extreme misogyny.
 Racism and xenophobia are also common among groups in the manosphere, and perceived threats against Western civilization are a popular topic.